The program might be ending, but this opens the door to something new.

 Bless you.

-You’ve reached your hands and hearts into the American underground—the prisons, the civic burial sites, and the hidden places beneath the surface of your community.
+You’ve reached your hands and hearts into the American underground—the prisons, the civic burial sites, the hidden places and hidden wounds beneath the surface of your community.

 You’ve been part of opening legal gates, opening relationships, opening conversations.